Delivery by express courier normally with 5 working days of order.

 Unconditional Returns Policy

-If for any reason you do not like an artwork you can return it within 14 days of receiving it and claim a full refund for the price of the work exclusive of postage and packaging costs.
-Please note that while you may not want it, someone else will so you are responsible for the safe return of the item in its original condition and packaging to claim a refund.
-We can offer advice on sending the artwork back to avoid damage in transit.
-In the unlikely event that the work arrives damaged, please contact us immediately.
+If for any reason you are not happy with your purchase you can return it within 14 days of receipt.
+In the unlikely event of damage in transit White Court Art must be informed immediately upon receipt.
+A full refund for the price of the work exclusive of postage and packaging costs will be made upon return.
+Clients are responsible for the safe return of the item in its original condition and packaging to claim a refund.
+We are only too happy to assist in this process and offer advice on sending the artwork back to avoid damage in transit.

 Look carefully at one of his oil paintings and you feel the spiritual imperative that spurs him on to produce wonderful art on a daily basis.
 He is not a man who has devoted his entire life to painting because it is a job but because, like other masters of the genre, he cannot resist its pull.
 "A painting is but a prayer; a communication with the very essence of life, and sometimes an answers rises out of unfathomable depths, a voice of silence woven into pigments".
 Since his "St. Paul on the road to Damascus moment" while looking, as a teenager, at a Constable painting Michael "right there and then decided I had to paint".
 Over 40 years later he paints daily "it's like a ritual.
 I often paint from life and the act of painting is such an important experience that it often takes on spiritual significance.
 It's beyond logical thought".

 Michael is acutely aware of his own footsteps continuing along the path of art history; following on and echoing the tradition of some of our great artists in seeking to portray the "impossible mark".
 He believes "painting is a conversation or dialogue with artists of the past.
 Paintings grow from the soil of other paintings".